Frances Parthenope Verney: Early life and education

-Frances Parthenope Nightingale was born on 19 April 1819 in Naples, Italy, during her parents' honeymoon.
+Frances Parthenope Nightingale was born on 19 April 1819 in Naples in the Kingdom of the Two Sicilies (now Italy), during her parents' honeymoon.
+She was the eldest child of William Edward Nightingale (W.E.N) and his wife, Frances Smith who was often referred to as Fanny by family.

 Parthenope's birth was a rather traumatic one for both Frances and Parthenope.
 At the time of her birth Frances was far from home and alone having her first child who was born small and weak.
-Within a week after her birth Parthenope had not gained sufficient weight to survive and she even had begun to throw up blood.
-After witnessing their daughters rapid decline in health, Frances and William believed their daughter would likely die.
-A local doctor was called in to help the baby and, Frances finally accepted that she would not be able to nurse her child herself and would have to hire a wet-nurse in order to save her child's life.
+A week after her birth Parthenope had not gained sufficient weight to survive and she even had begun to throw up blood.
+After witnessing their daughter's decline in health, Frances and William believed their daughter would likely die.
+A local doctor was called in to help the baby and Frances accepted that she would not be able to nurse her child herself and would have to hire a wet-nurse to save her child's life.